roots/bedrock/README.md

 `!app/plugins/plugin-name`

+#### Updating WP and plugin versions

+Updating your WordPress version (or any plugin) is just a matter of changing the version number in the `composer.json` file.

+Then running `composer update` will pull down the new version.

 #### Don't want it?

 Composer integration is the biggest part of Bedrock, so if you were going to remove it there isn't much point in using Bedrock.